9Matte/Foxhole-SRPG/README.md

 # Foxhole-SRPG
+Foxhole Simplified Region Path Generation
 This tool is used to generate a graph from a simplefied version of a region in foxhole.

-The program generate all datas used for create a graph.
+The program generate all datas used for generate a graph.
 This can be used for getting the shortest path from a determinated point of a region to another point.
+Note that the program does not implement any search or anything else.
+This program only generate the data.

 The map use 2 different colors for moving in the maps and mark nodes:
     Red (255.0, 0.0, 0.0): The red is used only for marking a node.
 It must be 1 pixel.
 This mark where a node of the graph should be.